iconify/icon-finder/docs/core/blocks.md

 const title = info === null ? prefix : info.name;
 ```

-Variable "core" is available in the callback you set when creating new APICore instance.
+Variable "core" is available in the callback you set when creating a new APICore instance.

 What if you are not using [APICore class](api-core.md)?
 Then you must be using [Registry](registry.md) class.
 To retrieve icons set information from Registry instance, you can do this: